 Here’s a brief summary itinerary to give you an idea about how to make your trip as efficient as possible.

 - Choose one of the many Museums to spend the morning in (Science and Space both recommended).

 - After lunch explore TST, there is so much to see and soak in.

 - Head up to Victoria Peak by tram and enjoy the view!
 Get there before sunset.

 - Check out the shopping and crowds at Causeway Bay.

-- Take a free walking tour of Hong Kong Island and explore Central.
+- Take a few walking tour of Hong Kong Island and explore Central.

-- Head up to a rooftop bar in TST for sunset and stay to watch the light show at 8pm.
-We would recommend ‘eyebar’.
+- Head up to a rooftop bar in TST for sunset and stay to watch the light show at 8:00pm.
+We recommend Eyebar.

 - Blow the cobwebs off with a long hike.

 - Once you’ve worked up an appetite, head down to LKF for dinner and drinks.